Neamar/DUCK/rosa_on_himself.md

 rather than first, panel... and it was left in that story since it looked like the title on a comic book on the floor.

-<P> I have NO fond memories of that story -- I think it was quite a
-come-down from "SotS", very forced and contrived.
+I have NO fond memories of that story -- I think it was quite a come-down from "SotS", very forced and contrived.
 But as to those comics [Gladstone reads] -- you notice there were no Disney DUCK comics?
 That was to show my idea that in the Duck Universe, Mickey Mouse and the